blackfisk/blackfisk.org/pond/spec/index.md

 ### Message

 A message is a plain text GPG encrypted text.
+It's recommended to use anonymous recipient (use -R insted of -r to especify the email)

 ### Read Messages

 GET /

-* Returns all the stored GPG encrypted message.
+* Returns an json array of the stored GPG encrypted message.
 Each message shall live 2 days until is purged.

 ### Write Messages